Observational window effects on multi-object Reverberation Mapping: Results

 \subsection{Quality vs. Quantity}

 We extend these simulations to a sub-sample of OzDES sources.
 These sources were selected based on their expected lags, to cover the range of expected observed-frame lags for this sample.
 As most of our sources have expected observed-frame lags up to 1000 days (\autoref{fig:ozdes_AGN}), we set this as the upper limit for these simulations.
 We apply window functions that vary one component at a time, using a constant number of data points.
-This will allow us to directly compare how each component of the window function affects the recovery of a particular lag.
+This allows us to directly compare how each component of the window function affects the recovery of a particular lag.
 We added approximately 90 photometric epochs and 20 spectroscopic epochs to the base OzDES window function, by independently changing one component of the original window function.
-In addition to applying the base OzDES window function, we conducted three sets of simulations with the following window function changes: extending the season to 9 months, extending the baseline to 10 years, and increasing the cadence to 4-day photometry and 18-day spectroscopy.
+In addition to applying the base OzDES window function, we conducted three sets of simulations with the following window function changes: only the season extended (from 5 to 9 months), with the baseline extended (from 6 to 10 years), and with increased cadence (from (7,30) to (4,18) days for the (continuum, emission-line) light curves, respectively)..
 Lags were recovered for each of 100 pairs of light curve realisations created for each simulated source.

 The top panel of \autoref{fig:qualvsquan} shows the median and $1\sigma$ scatter of the recovered lags for the simulations in which only the season was extended, compared to the results with original OzDES window function.
 The same is shown in the middle panel of \autoref{fig:qualvsquan}, for the case with the baseline extended, and in the bottom panel for case with increased cadence.
 The lags reported here have been recovered from ICCF directly, without any recovery criteria applied.